Malta Protectorate

-Malta Protectorate (Protettorato di Malta, Protettorat ta' Malta) was the political term for Malta when it was de jure part of the Kingdom of Sicily but under British protection.
-This protectorate existed between the capitulation of the French forces in Malta in 1800 and the transformation of the islands to the Crown Colony of Malta in 1813.
+Malta Protectorate (Protettorato di Malta, Protettorat ta' Malta) was the political term for Malta when it was a British protectorate.
+The protectorate existed between the capitulation of the French forces in Malta in 1800 and the transformation of the islands to the Crown Colony of Malta in 1813.

 Background

 During the Maltese uprising against the French, the Maltese people formed a National Assembly as a provisional government.
 Messengers were sent to the British fleet in Sicily for help, and a British convoy consisting of 13 battered ships under Captain Sir James Saumarez appeared off the island in late September 1798.

 In October Sir Alexander Ball arrived in Malta, and a year later he was appointed as Civil Commissioner.

 The French garrison under General Vaubois had been driven to Mosta, and finally surrendered on 4 September 1800.
-Malta therefore became a British Protectorate.
-In August 1801, the Civil Commissioner, Charles Cameron, appointed Emmanuel Vitale as Governor of commino instead of Saverio Cassar.
+Malta therefore became a British protectorate.
+In August 1801, the Civil Commissioner, Charles Cameron, appointed Emmanuel Vitale as Governor of Gozo instead of Saverio Cassar.
 This effectively brought an end to Gozo's independence as la Nazione Gozitana.

-Under the terms of the 1802 Treaty of Amiens with France, Britain was supposed to evacuate the islands, but failed to keep this obligation — one of several mutual cases of non-adherence to the treaty, which eventually led to its collapse and the resumption of war between the two countries.

 Declaration of Rights

-In June 1802, 104 representatives from the Maltese towns and villages signed a declaration entitled La Dichiarazione dei Diritti degli abitanti delle Isole di Malta e Gozo (The Declaration of Rights of the inhabitants of the Islands of Malta and Gozo) by which they proclaimed George III to be their king, and that he had no right to surrender Malta to another power.
+In June 1802, 104 representatives from the Maltese towns and villages signed a declaration entitled La Dichiarazione dei Diritti degli abitanti delle Isole di Malta e Gozo (The Declaration of Rights of the inhabitants of the Islands of Malta and Gozo) by which they proclaimed George III to be their king and that he had no right to surrender Malta to another power.
 By the Declaration they also proclaimed that Malta should be self-governing while under British protection.